sergey-shandar/public/articles/network.md

 Requests:
 ```
+- AA
+- AB
+- ...AZ
+- BA
+- BB
+- ...BZ
-- AA, AB, ...AZ,
+- ...ZZ
-- BA, BB, ...BZ,
+- A
-- ...
+- B
-- A, B, ...Z,
+- ...Z
 - Root
 ```

 Each request sends one hash to a remote server, asking if it exists.
 If the server responds with the answer no, then the client sends a corresponding data block to the server.

 In the worst case, if the server always answers `no,` we send slightly more information to the server than the original file.
-In the best case, if the server always answers `yes`, we send only a small set of hashes and no data.
+In the best case, if the server always answers `yes`, we send only a tiny set of hashes and no data.

 ## Synchronizing Two Blocksets